TatianaAntsiferova/2023_2024-introduction_to_distributed_technologies-k4111c-antsiferova_t/lab4/lab4_report.md

 ✨  Using the docker driver based on existing profile
 ❗  With --network-plugin=cni, you will need to provide your own CNI.
 See --cni flag as a user-friendly alternative 📌  Using Docker driver with root privileges
-❗  For an improved experience it's recommended to use Docker Engine instead of Docker Desktop.
+❗  For an improved experience its recommended to use Docker Engine instead of Docker Desktop.
 Docker Engine installation instructions: https://docs.docker.com/engine/install/#server 👍  Starting control plane node multinode-demo in cluster multinode-demo 🚜  Pulling base image ...